You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 Control

-1. Telnet to port 23 of the target Receiver's IP address
+1. Telnet to port 23 of the target Decoder's IP address

-2. Send the command below, where X is the channel of the Transmitter to watch (0-9999)
+2. Send the command below, where X is the channel of the Encoder to watch (0-9999)

 channel X\r